stefanistrate/drivendata-stac-overflow/README.md

 Originally
 [ranked 12th](https://www.drivendata.org/competitions/81/detect-flood-water/leaderboard/)
-with a single-model solution, but then developed even further by implementing an ensemble model.
+with a single-model solution, but then developed it even further by implementing an ensemble model.

 ## Artifacts